Penske office shooting: Reaction

 Zachariah Werner, who was paralyzed in the shooting with a bullet lodged in his brain stem, filed a $20 million lawsuit against businesses related to the Penske facility, and Warren, in 2011.
 The suit alleged that the Penske Corporation had been warned on several occasions that Warren had plans to harm other employees, but failed to provide adequate security.
 Holbrook, the other survivor of the shooting, also filed a lawsuit.
 The widow of another victim filed a separate lawsuit seeking unspecified damages, claiming that the company knew Warren had been making death threats.
-Werner later died from his injuries in 2013.
+Werner later died from his injuries on July 7, 2013, aged 39.

 The Penske facility planned to reopen with limited services the following Friday, and to be fully operational by Monday.